Impression And Mouth Preparation

 • Denture adhesives

-• Suction chambers & suction discs
+• Suction chambers and suction discs

 Impression And Mouth Preparation Other Mechanical Attachments

-5. Muscular factors:
+5. Muscular Factors:

 Impression And Mouth Preparation Posterior Teeth Arrangement